Heartthrob (album): Critical reception

 In a 3 stars and a half review, Nick Catucci of Rolling Stone mentioned that "their seventh album is a veritable bouncy castle of lush, up-to-the-minute indie synth-pop and blown-out radio choruses, less fussy and more whee than anything they've done".
-Tim Sendra of AllMusic gave the album a 4 and a ½ stars out of 5 starof 5 rating and stated that "Heartthrob is the sound of Tegan and Sara taking on modern pop music head-on and winning in triumphant style.
+Tim Sendra of AllMusic gave the album a 4 and a ½ stars out of 5 rating and stated that "Heartthrob is the sound of Tegan and Sara taking on modern pop music head-on and winning in triumphant style.
 One would have to go a long way to find a pop record that is as easy to swallow, yet contains such depth".
 Sarah H. Grant from Consequence of Sound in a 4 star review wrote that "it all circles back to heartthrobs — the fantasies that come and go as abruptly as the closing of a locker door.
 After all, the canyon between lust and heartbreak is the space all great pop songs occupy.
 Tegan and Sara have known this for a long time, but with Heartthrob, they fill the canyon with great meaning and melodies — enough to Flashdance from one end to the other and back again".
 According to Laura Snapes of Pitchfork, "at its best, however, Heartthrob brings the 32-year-old siblings' more adult, romantic touch to a record that roundly avoids turning into any old generic, radio-friendly collection".
 The album received a 7.3 of 10 rating.Heartthrob made numerous "Best of 2013" lists.
 It was ranked number 33 on NME's 50 Best Albums of 2013, number 13 on SPIN's 50 Best Albums of 2013, number 30 on Rolling Stone's 50 Best Albums of 2013, number 7 on Idolator's 2013's Best Albums, number 19 on Stereogum's 50 Best Albums of 2013, and number 43 on MusicOMH's Top 100 Albums of 2013.